AABearBots/First-Closed-Doors-Competition/README.md

 ### Dev Team Registration

 We are launching the first competition on an invite-only basis.
-If you haven’t been invited and want in, send us an email to feedback@advancedalgos.org.
+If you haven’t been invited and want in, send us an email to feedback at advancedalgos dot org.

 ### Requirements
 #### Step 1: Poloniex Account